costoffreedom/costoffreedom-book/book/prologue-introduction.md

 Freedom comes with many costs, not least responsibility.
 Social, psychological, financial, bodily, emotional: known and unknown costs, often to bystanders, make any strategy to gain and protect freedom an ambiguous quest.
-Sometimes it isn't clear what freedom means.
+Sometimes it isn’t clear what freedom means.
 Many people use and produce bits of free knowledge, but any serious attempt quickly runs into tremendous barriers, in every field.
 Participants receive unequal welcome due to gender, language,